Black Mariah (comics): In other media

-Mariah Dillard (née Stokes) appears in Luke Cage, portrayed by Alfre Woodard as an adult and Megan Miller as a teenager.
+Black Mariah, born Mariah Stokes, appears in Luke Cage, portrayed by Alfre Woodard as an adult and Megan Miller as a teenager.
 This version is a New York City councilwoman, the granddaughter of Harlem crime lord Maybelline "Mama Mabel" Stokes, cousin of gunrunner Cornell "Cottonmouth" Stokes, who funds her political campaigns, and estranged mother of Tilda Johnson who was raped by her uncle "Pistol Pete" Stokes at a young age.
 Throughout the first season, Mariah attempts to avoid getting involved in Cottonmouth's affairs.
 While his obsession with Luke Cage ruins her political campaign, Diamondback sends Shades to assist Mariah and Cottonmouth.
-Mariah later beats Cottonmouth to death with a microphone stand for suggesting she seduced Pete and frames Cage for it with Shades' help.
+Mariah later kills Cottonmouth for suggesting she seduced Pete and frames Cage for it with Shades' help.
 Following Diamondback and Cage's arrests, Mariah takes over Harlem's criminal underworld, establishes a base for herself at the Harlem's Paradise night club, and enters a relationship with Shades.
 In the second season, Mariah prepares to go legitimate and retire from her family's criminal activities with help from her childhood friend Raymond "Piranha" Jones while attempting to reconnect with Tilda.
-However, Mariah faces several violent attacks from Bushmaster, one of Mama Mabel's sons who seeks revenge for his parents' murder by murdering her associates, stealing the Stokes' arsenal, and depleting her bank accounts.
+However, Mariah faces several violent attacks from Bushmaster, who seeks revenge for Mama Mabel killing his parents by murdering Mariah's associates, stealing the Stokes' arsenal, and depleting her bank accounts.
 After Cage rescues Mariah from one of Bushmaster's attacks, she retaliates by killing Bushmaster's uncle and a plant sent to spy on her, along with several innocents.
-A disgusted Shades turns himself into the police and works with them to apprehend her while Tilda learns the truth of her mother's criminal activities and joins Bushmaster.
-Mariah is eventually arrested and poisoned by Tilda, though she bequeaths Cottonmouth's keyboard to Tilda and Harlem's Paradise to Cage to broker peace between Harlem's gangs before she dies.
+A disgusted Shades turns himself in to the police and works with them to apprehend her while Tilda learns the truth of her mother's criminal activities and joins Bushmaster.
+Mariah is eventually arrested by the authorities and fatally poisoned by Tilda, though she bequeaths Cottonmouth's keyboard to Tilda and Harlem's Paradise to Cage to broker peace between Harlem's gangs before dying.